Education

 Diploma, Piano, L. Cherubini State Conservatory of Music

-He performed to acclaim in Japan, South Korea, China, Taiwan, Indonesia, and Singapore and notable venues in the United States, including the National Gallery of Art, the Italian Embassy in Washington, DC, and Carnegie Hall’s Weill Hall.
-Recently, he received praise at the Great Pianists at Stetson, Kent Keyboard, Coastal Carolina Steinway Series, and San Francisco Chopin Society.
+In Asia, he performed to acclaim in Japan, South Korea (IBK Hall, Seoul), China (Beijing Steinway Hall), Taiwan, Indonesia, Singapore, and in the Americas, in Peru (Centro Cultural de España, Lima), Canada (Banff Centre) and at notable venues in the United States, including the National Gallery of Art, the Italian Embassy in Washington, DC, the New York Public and Morgan Libraries, Carnegie Hall’s Weill Hall, and the Chopin Society in San Francisco.

-A frequent guest at music festivals worldwide, Elisi performed and taught at Cincinnati’s “Art of the Piano,” Interlochen Center for the Arts, Texas State, Artciál, and the Chautauqua Institution in the USA; VIPA Valencia in Spain; Todi Music Masters, IPPA-Conero Festival, Amalfi Coast in Italy; Borromeo in Switzerland; and the Ameri-China Foundation and Sichuan International Piano Festival in China.
+A frequent guest at music festivals worldwide, Elisi performed and conducted masterclasses at Cincinnati’s “Art of the Piano,” Interlochen Center for the Arts, Texas State, Artciál, RPPF, and the Chautauqua Institution in the USA; VIPA Valencia in Spain; Todi Music Masters, Conero and Amalfi Coast Festivals in Italy; Borromeo in Switzerland; The Thinking Pianist in England; and the Ameri-China Foundation and Sichuan International Piano Festival in China.
+In 2024, he will be on the faculty at the Vancouver Piano Sessions.